ravi13ravi/Task-Management/README.md

 - [React](https://reactjs.org/) - JavaScript library for building user interfaces.
 - [Tailwind CSS](https://tailwindcss.com/) - Library for adding beautiful Styling With Responsive Design.

-## Contributing

-Contributions are welcome!
-Fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Hat tip to anyone whose code was used as inspiration.
-- Thanks to the React and open-source community for their amazing work.

----

-Feel free to customize this README according to your project's needs.
-Good luck with your React Task Management app!
-If you have any questions or need further assistance, don't hesitate to reach out.